 I need to have an upgrade or some other change done to my electric service.
 What do I need to do?

 In order to change your electrical service you will need to do the following:

 - Obtain a permit from Eversource (electricity supplier) for your licensed electrician to cut and reconnect your electric service, or make arrangements with Eversource for them to perform the cut and reconnect.

-- Complete the application forms and return them to the Building Department with the permit fee.
+- Complete an Electrical Service permit application forms online and submit with the permit fee.
 Be sure to have your CRS # from Eversource.
 It is required on the permit application form.

 - After you receive your permit, have your electrician perform the work.
 When the work is completed, schedule an inspection by the Building Department.
 If you have any questions you may contact the Building Department at 860-848-6782

 What permits do I need to install a pool or spa on private property?

 A building permit is required, as well as an electrical permit.
 You will also need Health Department, Zoning and Wetlands Approvals.